 Low Profile Graphics Cards Explained - Low Profile Vs Full Height

 You may have heard of low profile graphics cards.
 In essence they are graphics cards with half height brackets.
 This means that they can fit into almost all PC cases.
 This includes but is not limited to office PC cases and HTPC cases.
-The majority of low profile graphics cards can be moves from single slot to double slot, half height.
+The majority of low profile graphics cards can be moved from single slot to double slot, half height.
 This is achieved with a low profile bracket.

 Table of Contents